 Offers practical support and guidance to bereaved children, their families and professionals.

 Supports families and educates professionals when a child is facing bereavement.
 Provides confidential support, information and guidance.

 Support and help for bereaved children and their families.

-Cancerhelp is the patient information website of Cancer Research UK.
-Information is available on different types of cancer and living with cancer.
+Information on different types of cancer and living with cancer from Cancer Research UK.